knottwill/sesame-finetune/blog.md

 # How to Finetune Sesame AI's Speech Model in New Languages and Voices.

-**Summary:** Sesame AI recently stirred up a tonne of hype with their open-source ultra-realistic [conversational speech model](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo).
-In this blog we will learn how to finetune it on new languages and voices.
+Sesame AI recently stirred up a lot hype with their open source ultra-realistic [conversational speech model](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo), but they did not open source their training code and it only comes in a handful of english voices.
+The point of this blog is to teach you how to finetune it on new languages and voices.

-Samples
+Examples
 - French:
 - Spanish:

-You will learn how to:
+Specifically, you will learn:
+- (Theory).
-- Prepare a finetuning dataset.
+- How to prepare a finetuning dataset.
-- Sweep finetuning hyperparameters using Optuna.
+- How to sweep finetuning hyperparameters (using Optuna).
-- Finetune the model & track progress with Weights & Biases.

-I am going to assume some knowledge of deep learning, generative models, and implementation of these things in PyTorch.

-**Quickstart**
+- How to actually finetune the model.

-If you don't care about the technical details and just want to finetune the CSM on your own dataset, please clone our [GitHub repo](https://github.com/knottwill/sesame-finetune.git) and follow the `README.md` instructions.
-You can finetune on your own data with 3 commands:
+If you don't care about any of the technical details and want to jump straight into finetuning on your own datasets, please clone the accompanying [GitHub repo](https://github.com/knottwill/sesame-finetune.git) and follow the `README.md`.
+You only need to use the following 3 commands:

 ```bash
 # Pre-tokenize data (for efficient training)